New Bern's best realtor,

 in the larger area in Croatan National Forest.
 (You'll even see a huge version of the bear alongside the

 Trent Woods and Glenburnie Road exits off of Highway 70).
+Lots of

 INDIAN WARS AND